 Today, 3Sixty Sports services approximately 175 bike shops around New Zealand, selling quality bikes and bike parts.
-Davey says TradeGecko’s integration with Xero is hugely beneficial for centrally managing invoices and orders from a growing number of buyers:
+Davey says QuickBooks Commerce's integration with Xero is hugely beneficial for centrally managing invoices and orders from a growing number of buyers:

-TradeGecko’s stock management capabilities enable Davey, his one full-time staff member, and three contracted sales reps to monitor stock levels in real time, even while on the road.
-Because he sells bike parts separately and together, Davey also finds TradeGecko’s composite variant feature useful for accurately tracking stock whether it’s sold individually or bundled.
+QuickBooks Commerce’s stock management capabilities enable Davey, his one full-time staff member, and three contracted sales reps to monitor stock levels in real time, even while on the road.
+Because he sells bike parts separately and together, Davey also finds QuickBooks Commerce’s bundles feature useful for accurately tracking stock whether it’s sold individually or bundled.

-With TradeGecko’s suite of wholesale features in tow, Davey plans to grow his business by continuing to focus on boutique bike parts and gear.
-For 3Sixty Sports, the future is about quality over quantity, but Davey says that TradeGecko is an invaluable tool for any SME:
+With QuickBooks Commerce’s suite of wholesale features in tow, Davey plans to grow his business by continuing to focus on boutique bike parts and gear.
+For 3Sixty Sports, the future is about quality over quantity, but Davey says that QuickBooks Commerce is an invaluable tool for any SME:

 I’ve already recommended TradeGecko to other businesses.
 For a small-to-medium-sized business, it’s the perfect solution.
 It’s easy to use and easy to integrate.

 Find out more about 3Sixty Sports

 Intuit, QuickBooks, QB, TurboTax, Proconnect and Mint are registered trademarks of Intuit Inc. Terms and conditions, features, support, pricing, and service options subject to change without notice.